-After creating the branch, let’s run the Git branch command again to validate is a new branch is created or not in our local system.
+After creating the branch, let’s run the Git branch command again to validate whether a new branch has been created or not in our local system.

 Note: The creation of our branch in the local working directory is now complete.
 Notice the “*” in front of the “dev” branch.
 The star means that this is the current branch we are currently on.

 You can do many things with the “git branch” command.
 Here are those: